 Nichole Ferguson, Gallery Director, Brenau University Galleries

 Dignified Transportation for Seniors, 2013-2016

 Wisdom Keepers recognized that the growing number of older adults in our community who are no longer able to drive, lacked viable transportation options to remain active, healthy and independent.
 Wisdom Keepers aimed to develop a transportation model to provide 24/7, door-through-door, arm-in-arm service to serve these Hall County older adults.
 After researching options, Wisdom Keepers began the multi-year process of forming a Steering Committee, defining the service area, building consensus and support among community residents and officials, establishing a non-profit organization to operate the service, and fundraising to ensure service delivery and sustainability.
-With great community support, ITNLanier started operations in 2016 and has now delivered more than 10,500 affordable rides to seniors and vision-impaired residents within Greater Hall County.
-Many Wisdom Keepers continue to support ITNLanier as volunteer drivers and Board members. https://www.itnlanier.org
+With great community support, ITNLanier started operations in 2016 and delivered more than 10,500 affordable rides to seniors and vision-impaired residents within Greater Hall County.
+Wisdom Keepers supported ITNLanier as volunteer drivers and Board members until it ceased operations as a result of COVID-19. https://www.itnlanier.org

 “I enjoy being a volunteer driver for ITNLanier because I consider it a service to an important segment of the Hall County community, and I feel fortunate to be able to assist them in this way.
 Also, it provides me with an opportunity to make new friends.
 In every instance, those who I have transported over the past three years consider ITNLanier to be tremendously helpful to them personally, as well as being an asset to the community."